oksanaverkh/Lesson1_python/README.md

 # Lesson1_python
-It is a homework on advanced GIT cource
+It is a homework on advanced GIT cource.